Class of 2021

 At 16, Augustine left his family and home in Chicago to pursue Chinese studies.
 He enrolled as the first Western student at a Shanghai boarding school where he helped his Chinese classmates write a school constitution, create the school’s first student council, and propose the “student voice” position to which he was later elected.
 He combined his passion for service and foreign cultures by co-founding an organization that tutors local Chinese university students in English.
 He was captain of his school’s basketball team and a member of the swim, soccer, and track teams.
 Augustine was named co-valedictorian of his graduating class.
 Keenly interested in technology and science, he co-founded his school’s robotics team and placed first in Tongji University’s Hack-a-thon.
 Back home in Illinois, he also spent a summer researching melanoma antigens through Loyola Medical Center.

-Augustine is currently studying international economics, Chinese, German and computer science.
+Augustine is currently studying Chinese, Business-Economics and German.
 He has worked as a member of student government and other student organizations to improve cross-cultural relations at Notre Dame.
-The summer of his sophomore year, Augustine will study German in Berlin and serve as a research assistant for a German philosophy professor in Heidelberg.
+During the summer of his sophomore year, Augustine studied abroad in Berlin and served as a research assistant for a German philosophy professor in Heidelberg.
+This past semester, Augustine worked as an international ambassador at Bayer's German-speaking Austria office and studied abroad at Heidelberg University.
 As a Hesburgh-Yusko scholar, Augustine intends to work within China to improve cross-cultural and economic relations between the United States and China.

 - Hometown: Modesto, CA